open-AIMS/reefguide/README.md

 ./local-dev.sh
 ```

-This will set everything up with reasonable defaults for a local dev, but additional
+This will set the project up with reasonable defaults for a local dev.
-local configuration is needed (see below).

-### Local setup

-Environment files for the `web-api` and `cli` need to be created.
+To run the ReefGuide webapp, environment files for the `web-api` and `cli` need to be
+created.

 Inside both `packages/web-api` and `packages/cli`, run: